dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 {: .right .half}
 If you have seen Chrome browser on android, they still use this.
 May be it is using a different code but visually similar to that we use in websites.

 So here it is giving some valuable information.
-But what I want is just a constant colored top bar to enhance the visual appearance.
+But what I want is just a minimal colored top bar to enhance the visual appearance.
 It is very easy and can be done with a single line of code!
 {: .clear}

 ## what is the code for top bar!